Lu-JF/CAE-Transfer/README.md

 effect expediently.

 ## Test_and_Plot.py
-The code is used for testing model and plotting the confusion matrix you.
+The code is used for testing the models and plotting the confusion matrix.
 The model file must be existing
 before you running the code.